formly-js/angular-formly/other/ERRORS_AND_WARNINGS.md

 Webpack's `raw-loader` then it's as simple as `require('./my-formly-template.html')`.
 This is what I do, and it's a beautiful thing :-)

+# Overwriting types or wrappers

+If you wish to override an existing type or wrapper, you must specify `overwriteOk: true`.

 # Type {type} has no template

 This means that you're specifying a type for a field that doesn't not have a template or templateUrl.
 For a field to